-Ref: Daniel Chapter 6
+From Daniel Chapter 6.

 Daniel had been exiled from his homeland in Judah and brought to the great kingdom of Babylon.
 At that time, Nebuchadnezzar was king but he was eventually succeeded by his son Belshazzar.
 After Belshazzar had ruled for a while, the Medes attacked Babylon and deposed him.
 Darius leader of the Medes took over the kingdom.

 They said “O king!
 Did you not sign an injunction, that anyone who makes petition to any god or man within thirty days except to you, O king, shall be cast into the den of lions?’ the king replied that he had and that it was irrevocable.
-They went on to say ‘Daniel, who is one of the exiles from Judah, pays no attention to you, O king, or the injunction you have signed, but makes his petition [to his God] three times a day’.
+They said, “Daniel, who is one of the exiles from Judah, pays no attention to you, O king, or the injunction you have signed, but makes his petition [to his God] three times a day.”

-Early in the morning, the king went with great haste to the entrance of the lions’ den and cried out ‘O Daniel, servant of the living God, has your God, whom you serve continually, been able to deliver you from the lions?’
-Daniel answered and said ‘O king, live forever!
-My God sent his angel and shut the lions’ mouths, and they have not harmed me, because I was found blameless before him; and also before you, O king, I have done no harm.”
+Early in the morning, Darius went with great haste to the entrance of the lions’ den and cried out “O Daniel, servant of the living God, has your God, whom you serve continually, been able to deliver you from the lions?”
+The answer came, “O king, live forever!
+My God sent his angel and shut the lions’ mouths, and they have not harmed me, because I was found blameless before Him; and also before you, O king, I have done no harm.”